sriramdasbalaji/VSTS-DevOps-Labs/python/readme.md

 We will provision the resources on **Azure** using ARM template in the **release definition**.

-> Note:You will encounter an error - TFS.WebApi.Exception: Page not found for Azure tasks in the release definition.
+> **Note**: You will encounter an error - **TFS.WebApi.Exception: Page not found** for Azure tasks in the release definition.
 This is due to a recent change in the VSTS Release Management API.
-While we are working on updating VSTS Demo Generator to resolve this issue, you can fix this by typing a random text in the Azure Subscription field and click the Refresh icon next to it.
+While we are working on updating VSTS Demo Generator to resolve this issue, you can fix this by typing a random text in the **Azure Subscription** field and click the **Refresh** icon next to it.
 Once the field is refreshed, you can select the endpoint from the drop down.

 1. Go to **Releases** under **Build and Release** tab, Select release definition **Python** and click **Edit**